Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Best for: Visitors short on time who want to stay close to the action

-It doesn't get any more central than Baixa and Chiado and 95% of guides you read will tell you this is the best place to stay in Lisbon.
-Clearly I don’t agree, but I do think it is a good base for many visitors.
+It doesn't get any more central than Baixa and Chiado and 95% of guides will tell you this is the best place to stay in Lisbon.
+Personally, it’s not my favorite neighborhood, but it is wise choice for lots of travelers, especially those coming for the first time and/or with limited time in the city.

-The neighborhoods blend together, so they’re mostly referred to jointly, and they are certainly Lisbon’s most convenient for sightseeing.
-With Alfama to the west, Bairro Alto to the north, the river to the south, and the Estrela to the east, this is prime central Lisbon.
+Although technically two separate neighborhoods, Baixa and Chiado blend together, so they’re mostly referred to jointly, and they are certainly Lisbon’s most convenient locations for sightseeing.
+With Alfama to the west, Bairro Alto to the north, the river to the south, and the Estrela/Belem areas to the east, this is prime central Lisbon.

-There are dozens of hotels and apartments to choose from and many of Lisbon’s iconic sights, monuments, and attractions are directly in the neighborhood, so you can do most of your sightseeing on foot.
+Many of the city’s iconic sights, monuments, and attractions are directly in the neighborhood, so you can do most of your sightseeing on foot.

 Indeed, this remains mostly a shopping area, where you’ll find your ubiquitous Zara’s and H&Ms, as well as luxury brands like Gucci and Louis Vuitton.
-Sadly, rising rents and increased competition from international brands have forced many of the traditional Portuguese stores that you used to find here to close down in last few years.
+Sadly, rising rents and increased competition from international brands have forced many of the traditional Portuguese stores to close down in last few years.

 Pros